Toll-like receptor 2: Function

-The protein encoded by this gene is a member of the Toll-like receptor (TLR) family, which plays a fundamental role in pathogen recognition and activation of innate immunity.
+The protein encoded by this gene is a member of the toll-like receptor (TLR) family, which plays a fundamental role in pathogen recognition and activation of innate immunity.
 TLRs are highly conserved from Drosophila to humans and share structural and functional similarities.
 They recognize pathogen-associated molecular patterns (PAMPs) that are expressed on infectious agents, and mediate the production of cytokines necessary for the development of effective immunity.
 The various TLRs exhibit different patterns of expression.
 This gene is expressed most abundantly in peripheral blood leukocytes, and mediates host response to Gram-positive bacteria and yeast via stimulation of NF-κB.

 In the intestine, TLR2 regulates the expression of CYP1A1, which is a key enzyme in detoxication of carcinogenic polycyclic aromatic hydrocarbons such as benzo(a)pyrene.

 Background

 The immune system recognizes foreign pathogens and eliminates them.
 This occurs in several phases.
-In the early inflammation phase, the pathogens are recognized by antibodies that are already present (innate or acquired through prior infection; see also cross-reactivity).
+In the early inflammation phase, pathogens are recognized by antibodies that are already present (innate or acquired through prior infection; see also cross-reactivity).
 Immune-system components (e.g. complement) are bound to the antibodies and kept near, in reserve to disable them via phagocytosis by scavenger cells (e.g. macrophages).
 Dendritic cells are likewise capable of phagocytizing but do not do it for the purpose of direct pathogen elimination.
 Rather, they infiltrate the spleen and lymph nodes, and each presents components of an antigen there, as the result of which specific antibodies are formed that recognize precisely that antigen.

 These newly formed antibodies would arrive too late in an acute infection, however, so what we think of as "immunology" constitutes only the second half of the process.
 Because this phase would always start too late to play an essential role in the defense process, a faster-acting principle is applied ahead of it, one that occurs only in forms of life that are phylogenetically more highly developed.

-What are called pattern-recognition receptors come into play here.
-This refers to receptors that recognize the gross, primarily structural features of molecules not innate to the host organism.
-These include, for example, lipids with a totally different basic chemical structure.
+Pattern-recognition receptors (PRRs) come into play here.
+These are receptors that recognize the gross, primarily structural features of molecules not innate to the host organism.
+PRRs include, for example, lipids with a totally different basic chemical structure.
 Such receptors are bound directly to cells of the immune system and cause immediate activation of their respective nonspecific immune cells.

-A prime example of such a foreign ligand is bacterial endotoxin, whose effects have been known for generations.
-When it enters the bloodstream it causes systematic activation of the early-phase response, with all the side effects of septic shock.
-This is known in the laboratory as the Shwartzman phenomenon.
-The intended effect is to mobilize the organism for combat, so to speak, and eliminate most of the pathogens.
+A prime example of such a foreign ligand is bacterial endotoxin.
+When endotoxin enters the bloodstream, it activates the early-phase response, which can lead to septic shock and disseminated intravascular coagulation.